Marine Mammals and Predators in Costa Rica

 Golfo Dulce, a fiord-like embayment on the southern Pacific coast of Costa Rica, provides an ideal habitat for marine top predators such as cetaceans (whales and dolphins) (Oviedo 2007, Oviedo & Solis 2008, Oviedo et al. 2015, 2018 Pacheco-Polanco et al. 2015).
 The gulf has long benefited from the large protected terrestrial areas of the Osa Peninsula and adjacent mainland.
 However, tourism, development, and other human activities are encroaching on this critical habitat and the many species that depend on it.

-There is mounting evidence that Marine Protected Areas (MPAs) increase the health and abundance of key marine species and are therefore considered to be one of the best ways to safeguard the health of coastal ecosystems.
+There is mounting evidence that Marine Protected Areas (MPAs) increase the health and abundance of key marine species and are therefore considered one of the best ways to safeguard the health of coastal ecosystems.
 But to designate Golfo Dulce as an MPA, scientists first need to understand and demonstrate the importance of this critical ecosystem.

 Research Aims